yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 ### Configure the cloud provider for MCS

-Once you have the cluster set up, follow the instructions in [Configure the Kubernetes cloud provider](#), and refer to this section for region and zone configuration required for multi-region universes.
+After you have the cluster set up, follow the instructions in [Configure the Kubernetes cloud provider](#provider-settings), and refer to this section for region and zone configuration required for multi-region universes.

 #### Configure region and zone for GKE MCS